-An unmodified opinion was issued on the basic financial statements, which means that the Commission's financial statements present fairly, in all material respects, its financial position and the results of its operations for the fiscal year ended September 30, 2017.
+A qualified opinion was issued for the Governmental Activities, the General Fund, the Reappraisal Fund, and the Aggregate Remaining Fund Information.
+The basis for the qualified opinions is explained in the Independent Auditor's Report.
+An unmodified opinion was issued for the Gasoline Tax Fund, Capital Improvement Fund and RRR Gasoline Tax Fund.
+An unmodified opinion means that the Commission's financial statements present fairly, in all material respects, its financial position and the results of its operations for the fiscal year ended September 30, 2018.